 Boil 3 cups of boiling water in a pot.
 Pour the boiling water over the rice.

-leave to simmer, then cover tightly with aluminium foil
+Step five: leave to simmer, then cover tightly with aluminum foil

 Reduce the heat to the lowest setting and leave the rice to keep cooking for another 15 minutes.

 Without removing the lid, leave the rice to steam for another 5 minutes.
 Using a fork, fluff the rice before you serve it.